How to Open a File or Folder in Windows 11 Terminal (CMD)

 Recommended guide: How to Take Ownership of a File, Folder or Drive in Windows 11

-You can also drag and drop a file or folder into the Windows Terminal window to automatically fill in its path.
-This can be a time-saver, especially when working with files or folders located in deeply nested directories.
+You can even drag and drop a file or folder into the Windows Terminal window to quickly fill in its path.
+This trick saves a lot of time, especially if you’re working with files or folders buried deep in your computer.

 Windows Terminal Help Command